-No, it applies only to the mobile productivity apps: Secure Mail, Secure Web, Secure Notes, Secure Tasks, Sharefile for XenMobile, ScanDirect for XenMobile, QuickEdit for XenMobile, and ShareConnect for XenMobile.
-Any other enterprise wrapped apps you have deployed that are either developed in-house or by third parties can continue to use enterprise wrapping.
-The MDX Toolkit will continue to support enterprise wrapping for app developers.
+No, it applies only to the mobile productivity apps: Secure Mail, Secure Web, and Citrix Content Collaboration for Endpoint Management, QuickEdit, and ShareConnect.
+Any enterprise wrapped apps you deployed that are developed in-house or by third parties can continue to use enterprise wrapping.
+The MDX Toolkit continues to support enterprise wrapping for app developers.

 Restart the device.

 Clear the cache and data for Google Play through device settings.

 As a last resort, remove and then add back the Google account on your device.